-- × Power production from fossil fuels and nuclear power. - × Fossil fuels exploration, production, trade and transformation. - × Production or trade in explosives, weapons and munitions. - × Production or trade in alcoholic beverages (including beer and wine). - Production or trade in tobacco. - × Gambling, casinos and equivalent enterprises. - × Mining and extractive activities - × Defense related activities - × Animal fur manufacturing - × Production or trade in radioactive materials.
+- × Power production from fossil fuels and nuclear power - × Fossil fuels exploration, production, trade and transformation - × Production or trade in explosives, weapons and munitions - × Production in alcoholic beverages - × Production or trade in tobacco - × Gambling, casinos and equivalent enterprises - × Mining and extractive activities - × Defense related activities - × Animal fur manufacturing - × Production or trade in radioactive materials.
 This does not apply to the purchase of medical equipment, quality control (measurement) equipment and any equipment where IFC considers the radioactive source to be trivial and/or adequately shielded. - × Production or trade in wood or other forestry products other than from sustainably managed forests. - × Fisheries and animal husbandry (excluding livestock) other than from sustainably managed sourced